Crispy bite-size popcorn chicken will be a hit with the whole family!

 - canola oil

-- In a large plastic bag combine remaining seasoning salt and flour.
+In a large plastic bag combine flour, baking power and salt.
 Dip the chicken pieces in the egg and milk.
 Then place in the seasoned flour and shake until nicely coated.
 Let set in the flour for about 10 minutes while you heat the oil.

 In a large pot heat about 1/2 inch of oil to 350 degrees.
 Once hot, shake the excess flour off of the chicken pieces and fry until golden brown, about 3 minutes.
 You may need to do this in batches to avoid crowding the pan.